 Do you drive by yourself most of the time?
 Do you drive in snow or mud more than a dozen times per year?
 Do you carry large loads all the time?
 These are just some of the questions to ask yourself.

-People are starting to realize that it’s not “in style” anymore to be driving these behemoth vehicles around – in fact soon it may be embarrassing to be seen driving an SUV through city streets.
+People are starting to realize that it’s not “in style” anymore to be driving these behemoth vehicles around – in fact soon it may be embarrassing to be seen driving an SUV at all!

 SUV owners across the country are finding “traffic tickets” on their windshields charging them with driving a gas-guzzling vehicle.
 And Friends of the Earth’s bumper stickers, with slogans like, “Support OPEC, Drive an SUV” are making appearances across the country.

-Some of the most noted reasons people buy SUV’s and why they are not true or: the lies, misinformation and insanity the auto industry pushes on people to get them to buy the worst vehicles a person can buy.
+Some of the most noted reasons people buy large SUV’s (and some of the small SUVs as well) and why they are not true or: the lies, misinformation and insanity the auto industry pushes on people to get them to buy the worst vehicles a person can buy.